junxit/us-congress-bills-109/metadata.md

 - 2006-09-08 — Introduced in Senate
 - 2006-09-08 — Read twice and referred to the Committee on Environment and Public Works.
+- 2006-09-13 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2006-09-25 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with amendments.
+With written report No. 109-346.
+- 2006-09-25 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with amendments.
+With written report No. 109-346.
+- 2006-09-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 636.